GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

 Publishing advisories is a fundamental duty to your user base.
 A well-handled advisory not only helps users protect themselves but also builds your reputation for transparency.
-Stakeholders (from enterprise customers to open source users) will appreciate clear and timely advisories.
-Remember, acknowledging security issues publicly does not mean your software is “less secure” – on the contrary, it shows you take security seriously and deal with issues head-on, which ultimately increases user trust.
+Stakeholders from enterprise customers to open source users will appreciate clear and timely advisories.
+Remember, acknowledging security issues publicly does not mean your software is less secure.
+On the contrary, it shows you take security seriously and deal with issues head-on, which ultimately increases user trust.

 Best Practices